filecoin-project/filecoin-docs/content/en/basics/what-is-filecoin/blockchain/index.md

 ### Finality

 EC enforces a version of soft finality whereby all miners at round `N` will reject all blocks that fork off before round `N - F`. `F` is set to `900`.
-This is important to enforce a macroeconomically-enforced finality at no cost to liveness in the chain.
+This is important to enforce finality at no cost to liveness in the chain.

 ## Proofs